|Fascinating Machu Picchu Tour||7 days||from $1,290|

 The CDC also recommends that travelers planning to visit areas at risk for malaria in Ecuador or Peru should take a malaria prophylaxis drug.
 This again is a decision for you and your physician based on your travel plans and medical history including allergies.
 Make sure you explore the side effects of each drug with your physician.
 Expect to begin taking these drugs in advance of your trip to build up tolerance to the disease in your system.
 Therefore it is important not to wait until the last minute before seeing your doctor for a prescription.

-The Galápagos Islands are ideal for healthy active people of all ages looking to get out there and enjoy nature up close.
-While a trip to the islands can be fairly easy when it comes to activity, a basic level of fitness is in order.
-Even though our hikes are evenly paced in gorgeous settings, you can expect some long walks in hot weather.
-Quito stands at roughly 9,500 feet above sea level so a stroll along the cobblestones of its colonial sector can cause shortness of breath.
+Peru is ideal for healthy active people of all ages looking to get out there and enjoy nature up close.
+A basic level of fitness is in order when traveling to the Andes.
+Cuzco stands at roughly 11,000 feet above sea level so a stroll along the cobblestones of its colonial sector can cause shortness of breath.
 In short, the better shape you are in the more you will enjoy your trip.
-Once you arrive in the islands you will have plenty of opportunity to participate in such activities as hiking, swimming, snorkeling and sea kayaking.
-Its really up to you how much or little you want to participate in activities vs. relaxing.
 Taking up a moderate exercise program well before your trip will help insure you get the most out of your vacation.
 Always be sure to check with your physician when embarking on an exercise program.

 Food and waterborne diseases are the number one cause of illness in travelers, according to the CDC.
 Following the precautions above will insure that you do not get that most common affliction: travelers diarrhea.
 Even when you are in your hotel and especially when you are on your own avoid tap water for brushing your teeth, instead use purified or the bottled water which will be provided and always avoid ice except when on our yachts.